The Best Siding for Different Home Types

 • Properly cared for wood will age beautifully over time and develop a beautiful patina.

-• Wood is an excellent insulator—that’s ideal if you burn wood to heat your home or use solar.
+• Wood is an excellent insulator, which is ideal if you burn wood to heat your home or use solar.

 If sustainability matters to you, you’re in luck!
 Many wood siding manufacturers now source their wood from responsibly managed forests, so you can feel good about choosing this option.